Adrian Gregory: Texas Tech (2015–2020)

 On June 6, 2014, Adrian Gregory was announced as the new head coach of the Texas Tech softball program.
 Texas Tech had losing records in her first three seasons as head coach before going 31–28 in 2018.
 Then in 2019, Texas Tech qualified for the NCAA Tournament for the first time under Gregory and finished 42–16.
 Gregory signed a five-year contract extension on July 17, 2019.

 In 2020, Texas Tech started 17–9 before the softball season was canceled due to COVID-19.

 After six seasons, Gregory resigned from Texas Tech on September 22, 2020.
 On the day of her resignation, USA Today revealed that on the previous day, Texas Tech completed an internal review of the softball program.
 According to the USA Today report, the internal review found allegations of physical abuse and racially insensitive comments from Gregory, and 60 percent of surveyed softball athletes gave Gregory negative year-end reviews following the 2018–19 school year.
 Gregory's cumulative record at Texas Tech was 157–147.
 However, Texas Tech never had a winning record in Big 12 Conference play under Gregory.

-Texas A&M (2022–Present)
+Texas A&M (since 2022)

-On August 6, 2021, Adrian Gregory was announced as a volunteer assistant coach at Texas Tech A&M.
+On August 6, 2021, Adrian Gregory was announced as a volunteer assistant coach at Texas A&M.